-Tape Storage as a Backup
+Tape Storage Backup

 Tape storage has been around for decades and is known for its durability and reliability.
 It works by recording data onto magnetic tapes stored in a protective cartridge.
 Tape storage is typically used for long-term archiving and offline storage, as it can hold vast amounts of data at a relatively low cost per gigabyte.